 Abstract.
 The seismic section image contains a wealth of texture detail information, which is important for the interpretation of the formation profile information.
 In order to enhance the texture detail of the image while keeping the structural information of the image intact, a multi-scale enhancement method based on wavelet transform is proposed.
-Firstly, the image is wavelet decomposed to obtain a low frequency structural component and a series of high frequency

-15 texture detail components.
+Firstly, the image is wavelet decomposed to obtain a low-frequency structural component and a series of high-frequency texture detail components.
 Secondly, bilateral texture filtering is performed on the low-frequency structural components to filter out high-frequency noise while maintaining the edges of the image; adaptive enhancement is performed on the high-frequency detail components to filter out low-frequency noise while enhancing detail.
-Finally, the processed high and low frequency components are reconstructed by wavelet can obtained the seismic section image with enhanced detail.
-The method of this paper enhances the texture detail information in the image while preserving the edge of the 20 image.
+Finally, the processed highand low-frequency components reconstructed by wavelets can obtain a seismic section image with enhanced detail.
+The method of this paper enhances the texture detail information in the image while preserving the edge of the image.

-1. Introduction
+1 Introduction

-Seismic section image has obvious texture characteristics, different texture areas represent different geological bodies, which play an important role in the interpretation of stratigraphic section information such as geological faults.
-However, in the process of generating seismic section images, the texture of seismic section image is blurred or even 25 interrupted due to the influence of external noise on the collected seismic data, which causes interference to the interpretation of the later seismic image.
+A seismic section image has obvious texture characteristics; different texture areas represent different geological bodies, which play an important role in the interpretation of stratigraphic section information such as geological faults.
+However, in the process of generating seismic section images, the texture of seismic section image is blurred or even interrupted due to the influence of external noise on the collected seismic data, which causes interference to the interpretation of the later seismic image.
 Therefore, studying the texture detail enhancement method of seismic section image has both theoretical significance and potential application value.